ericelliott/applitude/README.markdown

 * `app.stringToArray()` transforms `'a, string'` to `['a', 'string']`
 * `app.uid()` returns a short random string suitable for unique ids
 * `app.o()` provides a [prototypal oo libarary called odotjs](http://dilvie.github.com/odotjs/).
-* `app.o.mapOptions` transforms any function into a polymorphic function which can take either a list of aurgemnts, or a named options hash.

-        function foo(param1, param2, param3) {
-            var options = app.o.mapOptions('param1, param2, param3', param1, param2, param3);

-            // Log the value of param2, regardless of whether
-            // the function was called with a named parameters
-            // object, or comma separated arguments.
-            console.log(options.param2);
-        }

 ## Namespacing